 Given their responsibilities for managing public funds, it is for local authorities to ensure that procedures for administering the payment are suitably robust, including due diligence to mitigate fraud and for audit purposes.

 Local authorities are expected to seek recovery of overpayments including pressing criminal charges where necessary, if fraudulent claims are found.
 Local authorities will not be held financially liable for overpayments associated with fraud and error.
 The exception to this would be circumstances where a local authority is found to be materially not compliant with the relevant UK Government fraud control guidance.

 How payments to soft play businesses will be provided

 Local Authorities will administer this payment and will be responsible for delivering the funding to specified eligible businesses.
 The Scottish Government will fund local authorities to make these awards.
 Local authorities should align this additional payment process with the existing retained infrastructure for the Strategic Framework Business Fund, where possible.
-Local authorities are asked to process this one-off payment to eligible businesses by the end of July 2021.
+Local authorities are asked to process this one-off payment to eligible businesses by 3 August 2021.

 This grant support will be payable as one lump-sum.

 Eligibility for support through this fund is predicated on whether a soft play business has previously been in receipt of financial support through the Strategic Framework Business Fund.
 Co-design of this grant with sector representatives has identified all eligible businesses - spreadsheet attached – allowing local authorities to make payments using bank details already held.
 As such local authorities are not therefore required to set up a separate application process for this fund.